 Location means the region of the NEM in relation to which the Project is to be registered, and Located has a corresponding meaning

-LOR Period means, in respect of a Performance Event, the period commencing on the declaration of a Actual LOR3 Event and ending on the earlier of:

-the point after that declaration at which the Facility has been dispatched for an aggregate amount of energy equal to 50% of the Contracted Capacity multiplied by the Minimum Hours (and that aggregate is expressed in MWh); and

-the completion or cancellation of that Actual LOR3 Event.

 Loss means any loss, damage, liability, cost or expense (including legal expenses on a full indemnity basis) of any kind suffered or incurred or agreed to be paid by way of settlement or compromise.

 Maximum Capacity has the meaning given in Schedule 1.